Dabbling in Jet Lag

 Why I Love Paris in Summer

 Paris holds a special place in my heart.
 It’s the place where I learned French, found my home away from home, and fell in love with France.
 In summer, Paris is full of life.
 The terraces are buzzing with people, the sun is almost always shining, and it’s the perfect time to have a picnic in one of the many parks.
-Even though I live in one of the must-see fairytale villages in Alsace, I go back to Paris as often as I can.
+Even though I live in Strasbourg, I go back to Paris as often as I can.
 So, this list is made from my favorite things to see and do in Paris during the summer.
 Some are cliché and some are off-the-beaten-path, but, either way, I can guarantee you will have fun.
 Hopefully, this guide will inspire you and help you plan your next trip to the City of Lights!

 Read More Travel Articles on France